Submit Entry | Bio-IT World Conference & Expo

 Celebrating Excellence in Innovation

+The 2016 Bio-IT World Best Practices competition has released its call for entries.
 Bio-IT World has held the Best Practices awards since 2003, highlighting outstanding examples of technology innovation in the life sciences, from basic R&D to translational medicine.
 We particularly encourage vendors to nominate entries from valued academic and/or industry partners.

 Submitting your organization’s entry is straightforward: